cloudevents/spec/protobuf-format.md

 [CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
 This specification defines how the elements defined in the CloudEvents specification are are represented using a protobuf schema.
-The  [schema][proto-schema] defines an envolope/body construct similar to that prescriped in the [JSON format][json-format].

 The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvents attributes for use as protobuf message properties.

+The [Data](#3-data) section describes how the event payload is carried.

 ### 1.1.
 Conformance